Kaveesha-2001/Adventure-Works-Customer-Analytics/README.md

 ![Dashboard Screenshot](Dashboard1.png)

-# Adventure Works Customer Details
+# Adventure Works Customer Analytics
 ## Project Overview
 This repository contains a Power BI project analyzing customer behavior and sales trends.
 The goal was to transform raw data into actionable business insights.